Watch our webinar

 Many of the world’s poorest countries have been plunged into a new debt crisis.

-The amount that lower income countries spend on debt payments has increased by 150% since 2011.
+The number of low and middle-income countries in debt crisis has more than doubled since 2015: 54 countries are now in debt crisis compared to 22 countries in 2015.
 Despite facing significant poverty burdens, countries are having to make huge repayments on high-interest loans to wealthy banks, institutions and governments, leaving them unable to properly fund essential services.

 Because the majority of loans granted by big banks are governed by English law, the government could legislate to force lenders to stop demanding payments from countries facing a debt crisis.